iLCSoft/ConformalTracking/README.md

 present.
 The *@Collections* and *@Flags* can be empty.
 It does not make sense to leave the *@Functions* empty.
 The *@Parameters* needs to be present and all parameters need to be set.
-Parameters and values need to be separated by an equal sign, separation between parameters can be a comma, semicolon, or colon.
+Parameters and values need to be separated by an equal sign or colon, separation between parameters can be a comma, semicolon, or colon.

 The *@Parameters* are